GeriLife/wellbeing/README.md

 This command will start a server on port 8000.
 It is better to run `npm i` if the tests are run for the first time.
 Server code must be tested on server using `Meteor.isServer` flag.
 Code running in the `if` constructs of `Meteor.isServer` will show results on the console.
 For the others, `Meteor.isClient` must be used and they can be evaluated in the browser on `http://localhost:8000`.

+## Coverage
+Coverage can be found at `http://localhost:8000/coverage`.
+This will show the coverage for server files.
+To get the coverage for client,
+1. Open the console at `http://localhost:8000`.
+2. Run this command `Meteor.sendCoverage(function(stats,nbErr) {console.log(stats,nbErr);});`
+3. Now if `http://localhost:8000/coverage` is reloaded the coverage for client is visible.

 ## Steps to start the demo app
 1. Make sh file executable.
 Run `sudo chmod +x start-demo.sh`